ADevelopStudio/RickAndMortySample/README.md

 You can test on simulator the app behaviour and deep link handling from push notifications.
 To do so, please folllow the instruction:
 1. Run the app on Simulator.
 2. In the app open the last tab `Extra`.
 3. Open `Push notifications` screen and request push notification access by clicking on **Allow** button.
-Allow the push access.
 5. Once push is allowed you can simply drag and drop `Explore the character.apns` or `New Episode.apns` files from the root folder of the project to the simulator screen.
 Application can be on active or background state.
-6. Deeplink will handle by tapping on the push notification.
+6. Deeplink handles by tapping on the push notification.
 7.  **Please note** that `.apns` files contain `bundleID` of the project.
 So if you change the bundleId of the project for some reasons, you have to change the content of `.apns` files as well.

 ----------